Deploying ML Applications on Kubernetes

 Rolling updates come free

-Push a new image SHA (part four), change the tag in the Deployment, and Kubernetes rolls it out one pod at a time: start a new pod, wait for its readiness probe to go green, shift traffic, then retire an old one.
-If the new model never becomes ready — say it can't load — readiness never passes, the rollout stalls instead of taking down the service, and you roll back to the previous SHA.
-Immutable image tags plus a readiness probe are what make a model deploy boring, which is exactly what you want a deploy to be.
+Push a new image SHA (part four), change the tag in the Deployment, and Kubernetes rolls it out one pod at a time: start a new pod, wait for its readiness probe to pass, shift traffic, then retire an old pod.
+If the new model never becomes ready — say it fails to load — readiness never passes, the rollout stops instead of taking down the service, and you roll back to the previous SHA.
+Immutable image tags plus a readiness probe are what make a model deployment boring, which is exactly what you want a deployment to be.

 What's next

-We've got a self-healing, autoscaling, zero-downtime deployment — described entirely as YAML.
-But it assumes a cluster already exists, and an ECR repo, and that ALB-provisioning controller, and the IAM role the CI pipeline assumed back in part four.
-We've been hand-waving all of that infrastructure into being.
-In part seven we stop hand-waving and define it with Terraform: the VPC, the EKS cluster, ECR, IAM, and S3, as version-controlled code you can create and destroy on demand.
+We now have a self-healing, autoscaling, zero-downtime deployment — described entirely in YAML.
+But it assumes a cluster already exists, plus an ECR repo, the ALB controller, and the IAM role the CI pipeline used back in part four.
+So far, we've simply assumed all of that infrastructure into existence.
+In part eight we stop assuming and define it with Terraform: the VPC, the EKS cluster, ECR, IAM, and S3 — as version-controlled code you can create and destroy on demand.
 The manifests are in the series repo under k8s/.
-See you in part seven.
+See you in part eight.